liaosanity/Opendfs/README.md

 ```

 # Thanks
-Thank you [phxpaxos](https://github.com/tencent-wechat/phxpaxos), it make our work become easy.
+Thank you [phxpaxos](https://github.com/tencent-wechat/phxpaxos), it makes our work much easier.